johnwarden/jonathanwarden.com/content/language-design/self-evaluating-symbolic-data-literals.md

 {{< /highlight >}}

-There is more good discussion about <a href="http://arcanesentiment.blogspot.com/2011/08/why-use-keywords-as-symbols.html">why we use keywords as symbols</a> in the Arcane Sentiment blog.
+There is more good discussion about [why we use keywords as symbols](http://arcanesentiment.blogspot.com/2011/08/why-use-keywords-as-symbols.html) in the Arcane Sentiment blog.

 ## An Alternative for Self-Evaluating Data